It’s time to let go of the shame and embarrassment and embrace who you are.

 It’s quite an amazing feeling once you finally get to that point.
 And the cherry on top is that when you quit caring….all those things I talked about above will quit happening!
 You will no longer feel panicky, and you will no longer freak out, and you will no longer fear passing out because in order to feel all of those things…..you have to give a damn.

-One of our biggest problems, readers, is that we just care about everything too damn much.
+One of our biggest problems, readers, is that we just care about everything too damn much and there is too much of it in our daily lives.
 Just like salt in a pot of stew, you would be amazed how just adding a little bit less can make things better.

 Maybe you aren’t there yet.
 Maybe that seems a million miles away to you.
 But if you keep all the windows and doors in your mind open, you CAN get there, one brave deed at a time, one positive thought at a time, and one mini “self pep talk” at a time.
 Its a marathon, not a sprint, and you are the only one running in the race so there is no pressure on you at all.
 You go at your own pace.
 The only thing that matters is that you try your best and put one foot in front of the other every day and love who you are.
 As Lucille Ball said, “Love yourself first, and everything else falls into line.”
 I believe that is the truth.